Garret Hobart: Selection as candidate

 McKinley was nominated for president on the first ballot.
 Hobart described his subsequent first-ballot nomination for vice president as a tribute from his friends, but Hatfield noted, "it came equally as a tribute from [Hanna, who] wanted a ticket to satisfy the business interests of America, and Hobart, a corporate lawyer, fit that requirement perfectly".
-Although a Hobart nomination had been talked about at least since Griggs' victory the previous November, Hobart expressed reluctance in a letter to his wife from the convention: "It looks to me I will be nominated for Vice-President whether I want it or not, and as I get nearer to the point where I may, I am dismayed at the thought ...
+Although a Hobart nomination had been talked about at least since Griggs's victory the previous November, Hobart expressed reluctance in a letter to his wife from the convention: "It looks to me I will be nominated for Vice-President whether I want it or not, and as I get nearer to the point where I may, I am dismayed at the thought ...
 If I want a nomination, everything is going my way.
 But when I realize all that it means in work, worry, and loss of home and bliss, I am overcome, so overcome I am simply miserable."
 Despite Hobart's expressed hesitation, he was welcomed home by a crowd of 15,000 at the Paterson Armory.
 City officials, feeling they had insufficient fireworks to properly honor Hobart, obtained more from New York City.

 According to historian R. Hal Williams, the Republicans left St. Louis in June with "a popular, experienced [presidential] candidate, a respected vice-presidential nominee, and an attractive platform".
 Many Republicans were convinced the election would be fought over the issue of tariffs, and they anticipated an easy victory.

 On June 30, 1896, Hobart journeyed by train to Canton, where he was met at the station by his running mate.
 McKinley drove Hobart to the Ohioan's home, where Hobart followed McKinley in speaking to a delegation which had arrived to greet the presidential candidate.
 Hobart only remained in Canton a few hours before returning east.
-According to Magie, Hobart made the trip "to pay his respects to the head of the ticket and to consult with him upon important matters".
+According to Hobart's Presbyterian minister and biographer David Magie, Hobart made the trip "to pay his respects to the head of the ticket and to consult with him upon important matters".
 McKinley biographer Margaret Leech recorded that the two men were friends almost as soon as they met.